The Rock & Roll Hall of Fame is committed to Cleveland communities.

 The Rock & Roll Hall of Fame seeks to build long-lasting relationships with Cleveland community organizations, be a place for open dialogue, and embrace the economic, racial, ethnic, and gender diversity of Cleveland through events on-site and throughout the city.
 Check out our calendar to see upcoming community events!

-All festivals are FREE and open to the public.
-Paid admission is necessary to tour the Museum unless otherwise noted.
+All events are FREE and open to the public, although additional admission fees may be necessary to tour the Rock Hall.

-The Rock and Roll Hall of Fame and Museum is itself a non-profit organization, but we provide generous in-kind support to the hundreds of worthwhile organizations located throughout Northeast Ohio.
-In 2008 we donated more than $80,000 to support local events and charitable causes.
+The Rock & Roll Hall of Fame is itself a non-profit organization, but we provide generous in-kind support to the hundreds of worthwhile organizations located throughout Northeast Ohio.
+In 2008, we donated more than $80,000 to support local events and charitable causes.

 More than 3,000 at-risk toddlers have participated in our nationally acclaimed Toddler Rock program, a partnership with University Hospitals, the Beck Center for the Arts and Head Start.

 Nearly 30,000 Northeast Ohio students and teachers participate in the Rockin' The Schools program each year.
 This program is free for Cleveland area students.